 Some experts recommend you spend no more than 90 percent of the money you make and sock away the remaining 10 percent.
 If you have zero savings right now, first concentrate on building an emergency fund in a high-interest-bearing savings account.

 Thanks to the power of compounding interest, a little money saved now can go a long way at retirement time.
 But to get the most benefit, you’ll want to start saving as early as possible.

 Even if you can’t hit that 10 percent goal, every bit helps.
 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
 Assuming you average 8 percent returns — optimistic but possible with good investments — you’ll have about a half a million dollars by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.

 If you wait until you’re 40 to start saving $100 a month, you’ll put in $30,000 of your money and — at that same rate of return — build a nest egg worth about $95,000 by age 65.
 Not bad, but wouldn’t you rather have half a million?

 If someone tried to hand you $100, would you say no?

-That’s exactly what you’re doing when you fail to take advantage of a 401(k) employer match.
-Your company is basically giving you money with the only string being that you need to pony up some of your own cash for the retirement fund too.
+That’s what you’re doing when you fail to take advantage of a 401(k) employer match.
+The company is basically giving you money with the only hitch being that you must pony up some of your own cash for the retirement fund too.

 You won’t get rich by passing up golden opportunities like this for extra cash.
 If your employer offers a 401(k) match, make sure you are taking full advantage of it.